amorris28/bohannan_website/README.md

 netlify.toml
 ```

-The top directory contains an `.Rproj` if you work with R projects in R Studio.
+The top directory contains an `.Rproj` in case you're familiar with using R projects in R Studio.
 It also contains `config.toml` which is the main configuration page for the website where you set up the menus at the top of each page, the website url, etc. `index.Rmd` probably won't change. `netlify.toml` contains the configurations for netlify like what version of Hugo to render the website with.
+There are also several "hidden" files whose filenames start with a `.`.
+For example, `.nojekyll` tells netlify not to use `jekyll` to render the website. `.gitignore` is simply a text file that tells git which files not to keep track of.
+Currently, it ignores an R history or user-specific R settings in `.Rhistory` or `.Rproj.user`.
+It also ignores the `public/` folder which is where `blogdown` renders the website locally if you use that package to edit and test the website.

 ---